 - Performance benchmarks

-When requirements are vague, testers can’t design meaningful test cases and developers risk building on incorrect assumptions.
+When requirements are vague, testers cannot design meaningful test cases and developers risk building on incorrect assumptions.
 Thorough documentation also helps teams manage scope changes without losing visibility.
 The clearer your baseline, the easier it is to adapt mid-project and avoid costly, last-minute revisions.

 Tip: Establish traceability early by linking requirements to test cases and defects so teams can see coverage and impact whenever requirements change.